Toyota Caldina: First generation (T190; 1992)

-Special versions of the Caldina Wagon included the Aerial, which has a taller roof to accommodate a 60 cm long sunroof, and the Field Hunter, which cashed in on Japan's so-called "RV boom" - versions of station wagons and small vans with offroad pretensions.
+Special versions of the Caldina Wagon included the Sky Canopy, introduced in February 1993.
+This version had a taller, partially glazed roof although it offered no additional space inside.
+It also could not accommodate most roof racks and by the time of the January 1996 facelift it was replaced with the Aerial, which has a taller roof to accommodate a 60 cm long, sliding sunroof.
+The Aerial also received different headlights, with black "masks" between the reflectors, and clearer taillights with a more distinct, faceted pattern.
+The Aerial's head- and taillights were later installed on a number of run-out special editions including the Limited, Lanner, and Excellent Package.
+The later Field Hunter cashed in on Japan's so-called "RV boom" - versions of station wagons and small vans with offroad pretensions.
 The Field Hunter received an externally mounted spare wheel, which increased the overall length to the point that it was no longer classified as a "compact car", placing it in a much higher tax category.
-The popularity of the light commercial segment was waning at this time in Japan, with the Mark II van (X70) being discontinued without a direct successor in 1997, leaving only the Crown and Caldina Vans.
+The popularity of light, passenger-based commercial vehicles was waning at this time in Japan; the Mark II Van (X70) was discontinued without a direct successor in 1997, leaving only the Crown and Caldina Vans.
 While sales of the Caldina Wagon ended in September 1997, the Van continued to be sold until July 2002.

-The Caldina Van received another light facelift in August 1999, which is also when the naturally aspirated diesel was upgraded to a 2.2-liter version (the turbo-diesel had only been available in the Caldina Wagon).
+The Caldina Van received another light facelift in August 1999, which is also when the naturally aspirated diesel was upgraded to a 2.2-litre version (the turbo-diesel was only ever available in the Caldina Wagon).
 ABS brakes were made standard, while crash protection was improved.
-The 2-liter 3S-FE gasoline engine also became available in the Caldina Van, only in combination with the electronically controlled four-speed automatic transmission (ECT) and four-wheel drive.
+The 2-litre 3S-FE gasoline engine also became available in the Caldina Van, only in combination with the electronically controlled four-speed automatic transmission (ECT) and four-wheel drive.

 In Europe, the wagon was part of the Carina E family, while in New Zealand it was sold as the Corona.
 The vans were generally not exported.
-The 1.6-litre 4A engine (AT190) was only installed in export versions.
+The 1.6-litre 4A engine (AT190) was only installed in export versions; these also typically kept the pre-facelift tailgate since the redesigned type was not able to accommodate the wider, European license plates.

 Second generation (T210; 1997)

 The second-generation Caldina is the Japanese version of the European Avensis wagon with door handles taken from the E110 series Corolla and the T210 series Corona Premio, launched in Japan in September 1997.
+There was no commercial version available of the second generation Caldina; the first generation Caldina Van continued to be sold alongsed the T210 instead.